-Since I had some SFT307 (it do not have the dot, I think it may be Bulgarian made) I decided to use one of these transistors are a replacement.
+Since I had some SFT307 (it does not have the dot, I think it may be Bulgarian made) I decided to use one of these transistors as a replacement.

 The NOS transistor didn’t have a much higher beta (if I remember well, 31) but it was amplifying better.
 Just after power on the hiss was much louder.
 It still was decreasing in volume very very quickly after though …